 How much calcium is in almonds?

 Almond is a great dietary source of calcium.
 Almonds contain 269 mg of calcium per 100g.
-A handful provides 76 mg of calcium, or 6-7% of the Daily Value (DV).
+A handful provides 76 mg of calcium, or about 8% of the Daily Value (DV).
 They can help us meet our daily needs of calcium.

 Raw and roasted almonds have a similar calcium content.